-A sucker is a lateral shoot that develops from the rhizome and emerges from the soil usually near the parent plant.
+A sucker is a shoot that develops from a lateral bud on the rhizome and emerges from the soil usually near the parent plant.
 It is a form of asexual, or vegetative, reproduction, that makes the banana plant perennial.
 Suckers emerge and ensure a more or less continuous supply of shoots, each capable of producing an inflorescence.
 They have been used as planting material since the early days of domestication by severing them from the mat and transplanting them to a new location.

 Both wild species of bananas and cultivated bananas produce suckers.
-The clump of plants formed by the parent plant and its suckers is commonly called a mat.
-The botanical term for a mat is genet, and for a sucker is ramet.
+The horticultural term for the clump of shoots and the rhizome through which they are interconnected is a mat.
+The botanical term for a mat is genet and for the above-ground ground shoots is ramet.

 Suckers arise from lateral buds on the rhizome.
 Each leaf that is attached to the rhizome has a lateral bud at its base.
-The formation of these lateral buds is suppressed from the time of floral initiation, when the aerial true stem begins to elongate.
+The formation of these lateral buds is suppressed from the time of floral initiation, when the aerial true stem begins to elongate.2 3

 The sucker appears above the soil and its state is characterised in part by its appearance.
 Initially, suckers have only leaf sheaths without a midrib or lamina.
 In horticultural terminology they are called peeper suckers.
 Some remain at this stage without further growth.
 Others continue to grow and produce leaves with a midrib and a very narrow lamina.
 They are then called sword suckers.
-Sword suckers gradually produce leaves whose laminae are broad and of the adult form (see photo at the top of the page).
+Sword suckers gradually produce leaves whose laminae are broad and of the adult form (see photo).
 The sucker selected to replace the parent plant is called the follower or ratoon.
-Sometimes, ratoon suckers that have not fruited are referred to as maiden suckers, although this term is poorly defined, and it can be difficult to determine whether a sucker at this stage is vegetative or contains an unemerged bunch.
+Sometimes, ratoon suckers that have not fruited are referred to as maiden suckers,8 although this term is poorly defined, and it can be difficult to determine whether a sucker at this stage is vegetative or contains an unemerged bunch.

 There are various local names for suckers, including keiki (in Hawaii) and pup (mostly used in the American garden nursery industry).

-Considerations such as the evenness of the crop and the position of the sucker in relation to the direction of the row and in relation to the bunch on the parent plant influence the selection of the follower in commercial plantations of Cavendish cultivars.
-Suckers can also be managed to time harvesting to meet market demands.
+Considerations such as the evenness of the crop and the position of the sucker in relation to the direction of the row and in relation to the bunch on the parent plant influence the selection of the follower in commercial plantations of Cavendish cultivars.12 Suckers can also be managed to time harvesting to meet market demands.13

-List of the sucker-related descriptors used to characterize banana plants.
+List of the sucker-related descriptors used to characterize banana plants.14

 6.2.10 Sucker development